vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/tarkasangrahaH/sarva-prastutiH.md

 <details><summary>English</summary>

-"To be not the constant accompanier of the argument (sadhanavyapakatva) -
+"To be not the constant accompanier of the argument (sadhanavyapakatva) - consists in the being the counter-entity (pratiyogitva) of some absolute non-existence [not impossibly] resident in that which possesses the [character tendered as an] argument"
 </details>

 <details><summary>मूलम्</summary>